Admissions to our Alternative Provision and Specialist places are managed through the Local Authority Specialist Admissions Process.

 - A week within our assessment hub (afternoons only) to provide a detailed assessment of need to ensure the learning offer meets the individual needs of each young person.

-- A gradual induction timetable, supporting the young person to access their learning at The Albany at a pace that suits them, including familiarisation with travel to and from The Albany and their vocational placements.
+- A gradual induction timetable, supporting the young person to access their learning at The Albany at a pace which suits them, including familiarisation with travel to and from The Albany and their vocational placements.

 At all times we work in partnership with the young person and their parents/carers to ensure that each young person is given the best opportunity to thrive at The Albany, enabling them to believe in themselves, engage in their learning and achieve well.